kfrn/rainbow-video/examples.md

 ### rainbow-video: examples

 The aesthetic appeal of the image mosaic really depends on the range and intensity of colours in the input video.
-Many films don't have a hugely varied palette, so the rainbow effect in the output is weak or vague.
+Some films don't have a hugely varied palette, so the rainbow effect in the output is weak or vague.

 Here are some examples of films that had a pleasing result:

+From Twitter comes [Daniel Pett](https://twitter.com/DEJPett/)'s great example, using an item from the collection of the British Museum.
+Have a look [here](https://twitter.com/DEJPett/status/842072486774730754)!

 _Der Student von Prag_ (Stellan Rye & Paul Wegener, DE 1913):